Last updated: April 2026

 Update the Ansible Inventory file: Replace the placeholder in the Ansible inventory file with the actual public IP address of your EC2 instance.
 This can be done using a simple [.code]sed[.code] command.

-After updating, verify the contents of the inventory file to ensure that the IP address has been correctly inserted.
+After updating, verify the inventory file to confirm the IP address was inserted correctly.

 Extract and prepare the SSH key: Extract the private key generated by Terraform and save it to a file that Ansible can use to connect to the EC2 instance.